Skip to content

 Rental Yield for Different Prices

 While a great location is favorable, it’s often harder to buy below market value in these areas.
 When we buy at the right price, we get the best returns in all markets and locations; if the property happens to have a great location, it may benefit from significant appreciation, but we can’t rely on it.
-If we have a poor site with no appreciation, our rate of return still beats the average appreciation.
-By far, the first factor for success in retail estate investing is the price you pay for the property.
+If we invest in a poor location with no appreciation, our rate of return still beats the average appreciation.

 What are the 3 most important things in real estate?
 Cash flow is a strong second.